-As for the material, it’s a matter of preference, some people prefer natural materials (painted wood), others don’t mind to using plastic pieces.
+As for the material, it’s a matter of preference.
+Some people prefer natural materials (painted wood), others don’t mind using plastic pieces.
 However, I don’t recommend real stone for kids’ hands.

 3. Setting up a Chess Board

 Direction.
-The most important thing to consider before you’re getting started is to turn the chess board into the right direction.
-That means two players sitting opposite each other.
+The most important thing to consider before you’re getting started is to turn the Chess board into the right direction.
+That means two players sit opposite each other.
 Setting up a Chess board correctly means to have the right corner white – this is from the view of each player.
 Consequently, setting up a Chess board correctly is when the left-handside corner is black.
-However, Chess players only validate the right corner as white from the sight of each player.
+However, Chess players only validate the right corner as white.

 Pieces.
 Setting up a chess board with Chess pieces correctly, is the next step when you have a Chess board with letters and numbers.
-It’s also been included in the link just mentioned.
-These are important for notification of moves.
+That’s important for notification of moves.
+Find an example in the link just mentioned.
 The player with white is setting up the Chess board correctly when placing his pieces on rows 1 and 2.
-White pawns, 2nd row.
-You place all other pieces behind pawns in the first row, starting with these fields: King on e1, queen on d1, bishops to the left and right, knights next to the bishops, and rooks in the corners.
+Start with white pawns in row number 2.
+All other pieces go behind the pawns in the first row.
+It’s best starting like this: Position the king on e1, the queen on d1, bishops to the left and right, knights next to the bishops, and rooks in the corners.
 The black pieces go onto lines 7 and 8, mirroring the white pieces.

-Prove.
-The most important prove if you’ve been setting up the Chess board correctly comes when placing the queen even before putting all other pieces: White queen goes on a white square, black queen on a black square.
+Prove of correct set-up.
+The prove is about placing the queens even before positioning all other pieces.
+White queen goes on a white square, black queen on a black square.
 That prove has two dimensions.
-One, only when the direction of the Chess board is correct, the colors of squares are in their correct position.
-And two, is how to know what piece is the queen, actually when the figures are not redundant but highly artistic?
-The one rule ever fitting is: the most important figure is the tallest figure.
+One, only when the direction of the Chess board is correct, the colors of squares are matching the colors of the queens in line “d”.
+And two is about choosing the correct piece as ‘queen’ even when the figures are not redundant but highly artistic.
+The one rule ever fitting is: the most important piece is the tallest one.
 And that’s always the king.
-Even with artistic figures that’s the case.

 Quick test.
-And now, run a quick test: Has the Chess board in the top picture been set up correctly?
-If you’ve got any doubts, feel free to contact me.
-Check the top picture answering those two questions with yes / no:
+Has the Chess board in the top picture been set up correctly?
+If you’ve got any doubts feel free to contact me.
+Alternatively, you may first follow the hints of those two questions:

-- Are the black figures on the correct squares and rows as for direction of the board?
+- Are the black figures on the correct squares as for the direction of the Chess board?

 - Is the black queen on her corresponding field?